-“Yes, boss,” and true to his word, the man shut up.
+“Yes, boss.”
+True to his word, the man shut up.

-They’d been climbing non-stop since dusk.
-After Ethan’s revelation, Kothar had decided to withdraw from the battle with his small unit for some reason.
+They’d been climbing nonstop since dusk.
+After Ethan’s revelation, Kothar had, for some reason, decided to withdraw from the battle with his small unit.

 They clearly wanted him in the dark about everything.

-After he’d mentioned that he’d come from a different world, Kothar issued a few terse commands, then the troupe of soldiers surrounding him had closed in the ranks and escorted him out of the battlefield, then out of the plains, and now up and up the sharp inclines of this mountain.
+After he’d mentioned that he’d come from a different world, Kothar issued a few terse commands, then the troupe of soldiers surrounding him had closed ranks and escorted him away from the battlefield, then out of the plains, and now up the sharp inclines of this mountain.